philipturner/ue5-nanite-macos/README.md

 Now, I think I know what the problem is.
 I removed all of my custom messages, and I was able to send one message immediately before the crash.
 I think I'll work around it as follows.
 This will also give me freedom to only print the most recent messages.
 I don't need most of the messages that are flooding the console; only the last few messages before the crash.

  - First, create a global variable that can hold several string messages.
- - Second, make that variable accessible to multiple disparate locations in Unreal Engine.
+ - Second, make that variable accessible to multiple disparate locations in Unreal Engine source code.
  - Third, append messages to that variable, recording valuable information to debugging.
  - Fourth, concatenate all messages into one massive string, separated with `\n`.
 Print that as the error message.